tintinrevient/course-planner/README.md

 ### How to check the result

-in the browser, go to this link: http://localhost:8080/course/test
+In the browser, go to this link: http://localhost:8080/course/test